 In fact, IPS and TN panel displays, which usually have a contrast ratio of ~1,000:1, have grayish blacks in comparison!

 Further, the monitor has a wide 95% DCI-P3 color gamut (equivalent to ~125% sRGB), which makes for vibrant and lifelike colors.
 This can also make the colors appear somewhat over-saturated for regular sRGB content, but you can limit the color output to ~100% sRGB via the Rec709 picture mode if you want more accurate colors.

 Of course, IPS panel monitors still offer better color accuracy as their colors are more consistent across the screen, but for basic content creation, the LG 32UL500 display will do just fine.

-Actually, its higher contrast ratio in combination with wide color gamut and lack of IPS glow make watching movies and videos more enjoyable in comparison to the IPS models.
+Actually, its higher contrast ratio in combination with its wide color gamut and lack of IPS glow makes watching movies and videos more enjoyable in comparison to the IPS models.

 Other panel-related specifications include 10-bit color depth support for 1.07 billion colors, a decent 300-nit peak brightness (more than enough under normal lighting conditions), and 178° wide viewing angles.

 Now, there are some minor shifts in contrast when you look at the screen at skewed angles, but it only becomes noticeable at extreme angles.